Aleksey Dyumin: Early life and education

 Aleksey Dyumin was born August 28, 1972, in Kursk.
 His father, Gennady Vasilyevich Dyumin, is a military medic and general, who heads the 4th Department of the Main Military Medical Department of the Ministry of Defence.
 As a child, Dyumin's family lived in both Kaluga and Voronezh as a result of his father's military transferrals.
 His mother worked as a teacher.

 In 1994, he graduated from Voronezh Higher Military Engineering School of Radio Electronics.
 The school was a part of the Moscow Military District, which was engaged in countering enemy reconnaissance efforts.
+In 2009 he graduated with honors PhD in Pollical Science from the Russian Presidential Academy of National Economy and Public Administration, defending his dissertation on "Political Aspects of Global Governance within the Framework of G8 Cooperation."
+In 2013, he completed professional retraining at the Military Academy of the General Staff of the Armed Forces of the Russian Federation.